-This past summer I worked for Voxer on the biggest node installation in the world.
+I interned for Voxer on the biggest node installation in the world (in 2012).
 I wrote a couple blog posts on their infrastructure: Metrics and Operational Awareness at Voxer; and their No Single Point of Failure philosophy.
 I also had the oppportunity to attend NodeConf and NodeConf Summer Camp during my time there, both of which were a total blast. — Summer 2012

 I really enjoyed my internship at Cloudera — during my time there I built a core feature for the 3.7 release of Cloudera Manager.
 The log search tool is similar to Splunk, but specialized for Hadoop and the terabytes of log data it generates.
 Read my post on the Cloudera blog for technical details and my takeaways. — Summer 2011

 Flag Frenzy is a realtime multiplayer capture the flag game, played via your browser.
 My team of four won first place at the 2011 Linked-in Hackday with this hack.
 I encourage you to grab a friend with a computer and start a game with them.
 James Gosling, the creator of Java, called our hack “studly” — Evan Wallace, Dylan Field, and Devin Finzer make great teammates.
 It is built with Node.js, reuses code between client/server, and uses webGL for its graphics.
 Please note that it may be broken on some browsers! — Summer 2011